pushkargodbole/AerospaceAssignments/README.md

-# This is a repository of the coding assignments given to me in various course projects
+# This is a repository of the coding assignments given to me in various course projects during undergrad.